Daniel Boyd (filmmaker)

-Daniel Boyd (born September 14, 1956 in Martinsburg, West Virginia) is an American filmmaker, author, and communications professor.
+Daniel Boyd (born September 14, 1956) is an American filmmaker, author, and communications professor.
 He currently teaches at West Virginia State University, has hosted writing workshops, and received a Fulbright Fellowship in 1998.

 Boyd is known for his work with Troma Entertainment directing films such as Chillers, which was primarily funded through state grants.
-Boyd retired from directing in 2005 and went into professional wrestling.
-Boyd was inducted into the West Virginia Country Music Hall of Fame in 2006 for his contributions to the music genre.
+Boyd retired from directing in 2005.